-Azerbaijan, which celebrated its 25th anniversary as an independent nation in this year, has quickly emerged as one of the leading and most dynamic states in the wider Caspian region and beyond.
+Azerbaijan, which celebrated its 26th anniversary as an independent nation in 2017, has quickly emerged as one of the leading and most dynamic states in the wider Caspian region and beyond.
 Azerbaijan has a vibrant economy endowed with skilled human capital and rich natural resources.
 The country is a regional leader in economic growth.
-With GDP reaching $75.2 billion in 2014, Azerbaijan represents some 75% of the South Caucasus economy.
+With a multi-billion dollar GDP, Azerbaijan represents the majority of the South Caucasus economy.
 Azerbaijan’s strategic location with key links to Europe, Russia, the Middle East, and Central Asia makes it an important transportation hub for the entire region.
-To make the country a key point on the resurgent Silk Road, Azerbaijan is implementing major infrastructure projects to upgrade the country’s highways and railroads as well as its air and maritime facilities.
-The Bakı-Tbilisi-Kars railway is nearing completion, and negotiations over the best export route for Azerbaijani gas to Europe seem to be coming to a conclusion.
+To position the country a key point on the resurgent Silk Road, Azerbaijan is implementing major infrastructure projects to upgrade the country’s highways and railroads as well as its air and maritime facilities.
+The Baku-Tbilisi-Kars railway and TANAP/TAP pipeline designed to export Azerbaijani natural gas to Europe are nearing completion.

 As the next logical step in Azerbaijan’s success story, efforts to promote economic diversification have seen significant growth also in the ICT, agriculture, and construction sectors.
 The Azerbaijan Investment Company (AIC), a state-owned joint-stock company, has been set up with a primary goal of facilitating the FDI flow in the non-oil sector in Azerbaijan through various forms of partnerships with international shareholders.